Under Age 21 or Juvenile DUI

 Compared with adults, young drivers are overrepresented in all fatal crashes as well as crashes involving alcohol.
 In response to these tragic cases, the state of Florida has adopted "zero tolerance" policies for juveniles or young people under the age of 21 who are accused of drunk or drugged driving.

-After the arrest, a young person must worry about an administrative suspension of their driver's license.
 Act quickly to contest that administrative suspension within 10 days by hiring an attorney who can demand a formal review hearing.
 If the young person was also arrested for DUI, then an attorney can fight the case in court.

 Click here to read more about our Recent Case Results in DUI Cases.